yaikobzeray/dev-journal/activity_log.md

 Debugged Django N+1 query problem using django-debug-toolbar.
 Reduced homepage queries from 47 to 3.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Monday, 20 May 2024 — Entry 1

+Built a small fetch wrapper with retry logic and exponential backoff.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*